Privacy Law Certificate

 Privacy Law and Comparative Privacy Law must be taken on a graded basis.
 The electives may be taken on a P/NP basis.

 2. Paper.
 A candidate must publish a paper on a privacy-related topic in a publication likely to be read by privacy professionals.
-The paper can range from a law review article to a blog post or newsletter entry.
 Topics and publication venues require Certificate Supervisor pre-approval.

 3. International Association of Privacy Professionals (IAPP) Certification.
 At graduation, a candidate must have one of the following IAPP certifications in good standing: CIPP/US (the recommended choice), CIPT or CIPM.
 Students must sit for their first administration of a certification exam no later than April 1 of their fourth semester.